ReDuzed/DPS-Calculator/README.md

 This is only mentioned with possibility that not all programs are well-intentioned.
 Also, since it's such a small program, it could lead to questions of its safety.

+The only required file is the Program.cs file; the optional file for ease of compiling is the file aptly named compile.cmd.

 ## Feedback
 For those looking to find ways for improving it can refer to this place in order to do so: https://github.com/ReDuzed/DPS-Calculator/issues